23 Best Italian desserts in Italy To Go For

 Italian ricciarelli biscuits are somewhat similar to French macarons.

-Ricciarelli biscuits are traditionally served with sweet dessert wine aka Vin Santo at Christmas time.
+Ricciarelli biscuits are traditionally served with sweet dessert wine, aka Vin Santo, at Christmas time.

 19. PIZZELLE – Elegant Italian waffle cookies